 - Natural and marine environment

+AFBI's NDPB status enables it to be innovative and entrepreneurial in its approach to business development.
 AFBI is forging new partnerships with other scientific institutes and research organisations and extending the range of services it offers.
 This enables AFBI’s unique breadth of scientific capabilities in the areas of agriculture, animal health, food, environment and biosciences to be offered to a wider prospective national and international customer base.